Things to Do at Cotton Tree

 What to See & Do

-Capture the striking contrast between ancient nature and modern city life in downtown Freetown
+Capture the striking contrast between this ancient natural monument and the modern city that has grown around it

 Practical Information